sparksi/sector-distribution/themes/sector_starter/README.md

 Now you can run the 3 commands needed to compile and watch the files in the `./scss/` directory as well as watch for new SVG's in the `/build/sprite/` directory.
 The SCSS files will be compiled into a `./css/` directory.
 SVG's will be compiled to the `/images/` directory.
 Read more about svg here: https://www.liquidlight.co.uk/blog/article/creating-svg-sprites-using-gulp-and-sass/

-`npm install && npm run gulp`
+`npm install && npm run-script build`

 or if using yarn

-`yarn install && yarn run gulp`
+`yarn install && yarn build`

 The first command, `npm install` or `yarn install` will download and install all the modules listed in the `package.json` file into the `./node_modules/` directory.

-The last command, `npm run gulp` or `yarn run gulp`, again executes a script defined in the `package.json`.
-This script runs Gulp, which simply executes the default commands found in the `gulpfile.js` file.
+The last command, `npm run-script build` or `yarn build`, again executes a script defined in the `package.json`.
+This script runs a series of subtasks also defined in `package.json` that will build the CSS, Javascript and SVG's that the theme requires.

 #### Known error during default Gulp task:

 `Error: EPERM: operation not permitted, chmod  '…/sector_starter/scss/generic/_sprite-mixins.scss'`

-During the Gulp task Gulp is trying to run chmod over scss/generic/_sprite-mixins.scss
+During the Gulp SVG task Gulp is trying to run chmod over scss/generic/_sprite-mixins.scss

 Because the _sprite-mixins.scss file is not owned by your user Gulp is not able to perform the chmod.